Your complete guide to (myofascial) trigger points

 Many scientific trials have shown that having a head forward posture as pictured is a major cause of shoulder pain (5–11).
 This causes abnormal stress on the shoulder muscles and joint.
 Instead of being mentioned in medical journals doctors are trained to recognise the damage this causes (eg. impingement syndromes) and treat the symptoms.

+We have mentioned that treating trigger points is very effective.
 In a series of trials, highly credentialed scientists have found that they are are a major cause of shoulder pain, and that treating them gives excellent relief (2–4,12–15).
-However, this is usually not mentioned in medical journals (16–18)
+However, as discussed above this is usually not mentioned in medical journals (16–18) hence your doctor probably will not know about it.

 DrGraeme massagers were originally built by Dr Graeme for use in his clinic, and to prescribe to his patients for additional self use at home.
 Now these are used by colleagues and other professionals for similar purposes.
 If you are a professional and wish to know more about this therapy, or possibly get a sample massager to trial please check out our practitioner page.